Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 | 8          | 3       |              | 195              |
 | 9          | 4       |              | 236              |

 We can now see the paths users take that we need to consider.
 From a basic monthly plan users can then take any path except trial.
-From a pro monthly plan they only upgrade to pro annual or churn.
+From a pro monthly plan, they only upgrade to pro annual or churn.
 Once users either churn or start a pro annual plan they don’t move on to anything else.
 Where the lead_plan_id is null this is the current plan the user is on.
 So the cases we need to consider when we create our final query are:

 * Case 1: Customers who are on either the pro or basic monthly subscription (row_number 4, 7 and 9)
 * Case 2: Customers who churn (row_number 3, 6 and 9)